 Chronic constipation and fecal incontinence are common disorders, reported in 14% of the general population.
 Both conditions can be related to anorectal neuromuscular sensory and/or motor dysfunction.
-Pelvic floor dyssynergic (dyssynergic defecation, DD) is found in at least one third of patients with chronic constipation.
-We have recently reported that patients’ self-report constipation symptoms using a standardize questionnaire is useful in predicting DD in patients with CC.
-This presentation will present the utility of clinical history along and digital rectal examination to determine the of DD in patients presented with CC.
+Pelvic floor dyssynergic (dyssynergic defecation, DD) is found in at least one-third of patients with chronic constipation.
+We have recently reported that patients’ self-report constipation symptoms using a standardized questionnaire are useful in predicting DD in patients with CC.
+This course will present the utility of clinical history along and digital rectal examination to determine the DD in patients presented with CC.
 This would allow clinicians to make a timely diagnosis to implement an appropriate treatment program, including biofeedback therapy, or referral for further investigation with ARM and BET.

 - There is no start date or completion date.
 You can complete the course at your own pace.

 - You will be sent a receipt as soon as you purchase this course.
-This receipt can be used for education grants (such as The Allied Health Professional Development Fund) and for tax purposes.
+This receipt can be used for education grants and for tax purposes.

-- You will receive a Special Coupon for 15% off any other online course on Embodia Academy when you’ve completed this course!
+- A special coupon for 15% off any other online course on Embodia Academy when you’ve completed this course!

 This online course is for all rehabilitation professionals, including physiotherapists, physiotherapy assistants, occupational therapists, occupational therapy assistants, chiropractors, athletic therapists, exercise therapists, kinesiologists among others.
 This course is also relevant for movement specialists, yoga teachers, yoga therapists, and those interested in learning more about pelvic floor health and wellness.